 Arrive at a single, integrated approach for vulnerability assessment for all components of the city system.
 This will include the linking of vulnerability and risk management concepts that, up until now, are practiced as separate research fields involving separate research communities.
 For cities this will allow efficiency in approach: cities can focus on their biggest threat, and elaborate adaptation strategies in an integral and integrated way for all sectors.

-Identify adaptation options that increase the resilience of, for example, critical infrastructures and neighbourhoods at the same time is scientifically new and therefore not yet commonplace in policy practice.
+Identify adaptation options that increase the resilience of, for example, critical infrastructures and neighbourhoods .

 Develop standards which will allow for comparing and benchmarking.
 Cities will be better able to prioritise geographical areas, infrastructures, economic sectors, and actions to be taken.
 With standard approaches to developing adaptation responses, benchmarking between cities becomes possible.
-Cities will be able to understand and develop their position (and competitive advantage) compared to others.
+Cities will be able to understand and develop their position and competitive advantage compared to others.

-Introduce some basic conventions to allow for the comparability of risk assessments and adaptation options.
+Introduce basic conventions to allow for the comparability of risk assessments and adaptation options.

 Provide a platform to explore opportunities and obstacles for formal standardisation in adaptation.
-Formal standardisation supports knowledge transfer and the introduction of (innovative) products to the market and can thus constitute an important new element in increasing the resilience of cities and stimulating Europe’s economy.
+Formal standardisation supports knowledge transfer and the introduction of innovative products to the market and can thus increase the resilience of cities and stimulate Europe’s economy.

-Evaluate cities that are at the initial stages of developing adaptation strategies, through the use of a city typology, which can quickly make use of relevant existing knowledge and experiences from cities with comparable underlying characteristics elsewhere.
+Evaluate cities that are at the initial stages of developing adaptation strategies, through the use of a city typology, which can make use of existing knowledge and experiences from cities with comparable underlying characteristics elsewhere.
 The typology will prove to be a useful instrument for national and European policy making to deal with the diversity of European cities.

-Project website with reports: www.resin-cities.eu

 Project partners:

-The consortium consists of 17 partners from 8 different European countries, experienced in urban resilience and climate change, and combining theory (knowledge institutes/universities) with practice (cities, consultancies, network organisation, standardisation institute).

-It includes: TNO, Netherlands;
+TNO, NL;

+Fraunhofer, DE;

+Tecnalia, ES

-Fraunhofer, Germany;
+ICLEI, Germany; DE

-Tecnalia, Spain; ICLEI, Germany; ITTI Sp. z o.o., Poland; Stichting Nederlands Normalisatie Instituut -NEN, Netherlands;
+ITTI Sp. z o.o., PL

+Stichting, NL

+Normalisatie Instituut -NEN, NL;

+Arcadis Nederland, NL

-Arcadis Nederland, Netherlands; BC3 Basque Centre for Climate Change - BC3, Spain; The University of Manchester, UK ;
+BC3 Basque Centre for Climate Change - BC3, ES

-Comenius University of Bratislava, Slovakia; Siemens Austria/Germany; Uniresearch, Netherlands; city of Bratislava, Slovakia; city of Bilbao, Spain; city of Manchester, UK;
+The University of Manchester, UK ;

+Comenius University of Bratislava,; SK

+Siemens Austria/Germany; AU/DE

+Uniresearch, NL

+City of Bratislava, Slovakia; SK

+City of Bilbao, ES;

+City of Manchester, UK;

-EIVP (Ecole des Ingenieurs de la Ville de Paris), France.
+EIVP (Ecole des Ingenieurs de la Ville de Paris), FR.

 Template Facts: